AnacletoLAB/RNA-KG/README.rst

 What Does This Repository Provide?
 ===================================
 - Notebooks and pointers to processed data and ontologies to build the current release of RNA-KG.
-- Code for reproducing experiments described in the `RNA-KG v2.0 pre-print`_ (Applications and Use Cases section).
+- Code for reproducing experiments described in the `RNA-KG v2.0`_ article (Applications and Use Cases section).

 Releases
 =========